Public Health

 Collaboration with public health departments is a hallmark of the research that we perform at RUMC/CCH.
 Our work includes several projects that focus on regional public health, including:

-- COVID-19 CLEARANCE project: Dr. Do Kim, a 3rd year fellow, was awarded a 2020-20201 LEAP fellowship to lead the CLEARANCE project, designed as a collaboration with Chicago Department of Public Health to assess the duration of live SARS-CoV-2 virus shedding in critically ill patients in order to inform public health guidance on when to discontinue COVID-19 precautions (Mentors: Drs.
+- COVID-19 CLEARANCE project: Dr. Do Young Kim, a 3rd year fellow, was awarded a 2020-2021 LEAP fellowship to lead the CLEARANCE project, designed as a collaboration with Chicago Department of Public Health to assess the duration of live SARS-CoV-2 virus shedding in critically ill patients in order to inform public health guidance on when to discontinue COVID-19 precautions (Mentors: Drs.
 Michael Lin, Mary Hayden, Stephanie Black)

 - XDRO registry: investigators at RUMC and CCH have collaborated with Illinois Department of Public Health to create a state-wide public health informatics tool to track and share information about CRE (Drs.
 Michael Lin, William Trick)